 But, the ease of getting to an online course, the reduced cost, and the option to make content available on-demand has proved more than valuable for some brands.

 I reached out to several content marketers who’d developed courses for online-only consumption in 2020.
 But, none were willing to share any stats for public consumption.

 Call me negative, but that didn’t fill me with hope.

-Like infographics, webinars, and virtual events, if done right, I am still confident online courses will drive marketing leads in 2021.
+Like infographics, webinars, and virtual events, if done right, I am still confident online courses will drive marketing leads.